thanos-io/thanos/docs/components/query-frontend.md

                                  Log queries that are slower than the specified duration.
 Set to 0 to disable.
 Set to < 0 to enable on all queries.
+      --query-frontend.num-shards=QUERY-FRONTEND.NUM-SHARDS
+                                 Number of queriers to use when sharding PromQL queries
       --query-frontend.org-id-header=<http-header-name> ...
                                  Request header names used to identify the source of slow queries (repeated flag).
 The